hiimvikash/DSA-EndGame/02.  Algorithms/07. Searching & Sorting/06. Find Missing & Repetating Ele/README.md

 - **Time Complexity: O(n) Auxiliary Space: O(n)**

 # **MAIN THOUGHT PROCESS :-**
+## Things to Notice :-
+- element inside array will range from 1 to N.
+- every element can be used as index after doing minus 1.
 ## **Method Best - (Use elements as Index and mark the visited places)**

 1. Traverse the Input array and consider ```index = (int)Math.abs(arr[i]) ```